d4tagrama/localstack/README.md

 - Creates an **SQS queue**
 - Sets up an **S3 event notification** that sends a message to the SQS queue when a file is uploaded to the bucket

+Note: This is developed to run on Docker Compose v2, and LocalStack needs to be installed on the client PC.

 ### Project Overview

 The included `docker-compose.yml` file spins up two containers: